berkeley-scf/tutorial-using-bash/index.md

 typing the command with and without spaces and note what happens.

-You can also enclose the variable name in curly brackets, which comes in handy when you're embedding a variable within a line of code to make sure the shell knows where the variable name ends:
+You can also enclose the variable name in curly brackets, which comes in handy when you're embedding a variable within a line of code, to make sure the shell knows where the variable name ends:

     $ base=/home/jarrod/